-- 27.1 Effective January 1, 1990, an employee who retires may convert his/her unused sick leave balance to service credit as provided by Government Code Section 20862.8 (See 22.15). - 27.2 The CITY provides three (3) tiers of retirement benefits for bargaining unit members.
+27.1 An employee who retires may convert his/her unused sick leave balance to service credit as provided by Government Code Section 20862.8 (See 22.15).

+27.2 The CITY provides three (3) tiers of retirement benefits for bargaining unit members.
 Eligibility for each retirement tier is determined by date of hire with the CITY.
-Effective January 1, 2013 the Public Employees Retirement Act (PEPRA) added the third tier.
+Effective January 1, 2013, the Public Employees Retirement Act (PEPRA) added the third tier.
 The retirement benefit provided by PEPRA applies to "new members."
-The PEPRA defines a new member as an employee hired on/after January 1, 2013 who: (a) has never been a member of the California Public Employee Retirement System (PERS) or a reciprocal agency or; (b) has had a six month (or more) break in service from PERS or a reciprocal public agency or; (c) has previously worked for a public agency whose retirement system does not have reciprocity with PERS. - 27.3 Miscellaneous eligibility for each retirement tier shall be as follows:
+The PEPRA defines a new member as an employee hired on/after January 1, 2013 who: (a) has never been a member of the California Public Employee Retirement System (PERS) or a reciprocal agency or; (b) has had a six month (or more) break in service from PERS or a reciprocal public agency or; (c) has previously worked for a public agency whose retirement system does not have reciprocity with PERS.

-Tier 1 Tier 2 Tier 3 Benefit Formula 3% @ 60 2.5% @ 55 2% @ 62 Final Single highest Single highest Three year average Compensation year final compensation year final compensation final compensation
+Tier 1 Tier 2 Tier 3

+Benefit Formula 3% @ 60 2.5% @ 55 2% @ 62

+Final Single highest Single highest Three year average

+Compensation year final year final final compensation

+compensation compensation

-Hired before July Hired on/after New members
+Hire Date Hired before July Hired on/after New members

 8, 2012 July 8, 2012 or hired on/after

 worked for a January 1, 2013

-PERS (or

-reciprocal)

-agency within the

-last six months

-8, 2012 July 8, 2012 or worked for a PERS (or reciprocal) agency within the